plone/documentation/docs/classic-ui/theming/barceloneta.md

 ```

 Give your theme a name and optionally commit the changes.
-After that the theming structure is setup and ready for customization.
+After that the theming structure is set up and ready for customization.
+You can create a Plone Site and install your theme addon in the controlpanel.

 (classic-ui-theming-barceloneta-theme-structure-label)=